 Each Committee has a clear Charter setting out the Committee’s roles, responsibilities and delegated authority from the Board.
 The Charter of the Board and all Board Committee Charters are reviewed on a regular basis and updated to remain relevant to the Corporation.

-The Chairman of the Audit and Risk Committee is Robert Dunn.
-Robert is an independent non-executive Director, who is not the Chairman of the Board.
-Other members of the Committee are Penny Bingham-Hall, Patricia Forsythe and Nicholas Whitlam, who are each independent, non-executive Directors.
+The Chairman of the Audit and Risk Committee is Matthew Irwin.
+Matthew is an independent non-executive Director.
+Other members of the Committee are Penny Bingham-Hall, Zorana Bull and Robert Dunn, who are each independent, non-executive Directors.

 Each member of the Committee is financially literate and has knowledge of the business.
-Robert Dunn has qualifications and experience in accounting.
+Matthew Irwin and Robert Dunn have qualifications and experience in accounting.
 The Board considers the mix of skills and experience on the Audit and Risk Committee appropriate to meet the responsibilities of its charter.

 The Committee is responsible for oversight and review of: